 As you buckle up for budget season, you know you’ve got a lot of numbers to crunch.
 From calculating your building’s income and expenses to predicting vacancies, a lot goes into preparing a multifamily budget.

 But budget season is also the perfect opportunity to consider what could make your building even better.
 Take time today to plan out the investments that will allow you to increase rents, reduce expenses, or even both!
-And if you need assistance deciding which investments will offer the biggest bang for your buck, we’ve compiled this helpful list of the top 10 things to budget for 2022.
+And if you need assistance deciding which investments will offer the biggest bang for your buck, we’ve compiled this helpful list of the top 10 things to budget for next year.

 - Outdoor amenities